-- 64. The State Water Board-promulgated provisions of title 27 of the California Code of Regulations require maintenance of appropriate financial assurance mechanisms to cover all expenses related to the Brine Pond for the following: - a.
+- 64. The State Water Board-promulgated provisions of Title 27 require maintenance of appropriate financial assurance mechanisms to cover all expenses related to the Brine Ponds for the following: - a.
 Closure Activities (Cal.
 Code Regs., tit.
-27, § 22207) in at least the amount of the current closure cost estimate; - b.
+27, § 22207) in at least the amount of the current cost estimate for closure; - b.
 Post-closure Maintenance (Cal.
 Code Regs., tit.
-27, § 22212) in at least the amount of the current post-closure cost estimate; and - c.
-Corrective Action (Cal.
-Code Regs., tit.
-27, § 22222) for initiating and completing corrective action for all known or reasonably foreseeable corrective action. - 65.
-The Discharger has indicated that it plans to "clean close" the Brine Pond in accordance with California Code of Regulations, title 27, section 21400.
-Post-closure financial assurances are therefore not needed. - 66.
-Within 90 days following the issuance of this Order, the Discharger must provide appropriate assurances of financial responsibility for clean closure and for corrective action in compliance with title 27 of the California Code of Regulations.
+27, § 22212) in at least the amount of the current post-closure cost estimate; and